Buena Vista (Miami): History

 The arrival of the railroad in 1896 marked the end of an era for the pioneer bayfront village of Lemon City, which had enjoyed tremendous importance to the Miami area by virtue of its docks.
-Now the train brought much needed supplies to the rest of Dade County, and lured people away from the bayfront community to Miami and its outlying areas.
-The Lemon City depot, built in 1896, drew business further west away from the bay, and the small village of Buena Vista gradually developed.
-One of the earliest subdivisions in the Buena Vista areas was the Buena Vista Biscayne Badger Club Subdivision, which was developed in 1910 as a bayfront community with a private water plant, streets, and a park with recreation dock on the bay.
+The train brought supplies to the rest of Dade County and lured people from the bayfront community to Miami and its outlying areas.
+The Lemon City depot, built in 1896, drew business west from the bay, and the village of Buena Vista gradually developed.
+One of the early subdivisions in the Buena Vista areas was the Buena Vista Biscayne Badger Club, which was developed in 1910 as a bayfront community with a private water plant, streets, and a park with recreation dock on the bay.
 However, it was inland where the village took shape.
-By 1910, suburban Buena Vista could boast of one hotel known as the Courley House, its very own railroad depot on the Florida East Coast Railway line, a small post office building, tropical fruit groves, a fruit-packing house, a grocery store, and one religious institution, the Holy Cross Episcopal Church.
+By 1910, suburban Buena Vista could boast of one hotel known as the Courley House, its very own railroad depot on the Florida East Coast Railway line, a small post office building, groves of tropical fruits, a fruit-packing house, a grocery store, and the Holy Cross Episcopal Church.

 Other prominent citizens acquired land in Buena Vista.
-Among them was the millionaire, Charles Deering, who purchased a large tract of bayfront land east of the railroad, in the area now known as the Upper Eastside.
-This land is where the "Baypoint" neighborhood is now located.
-Much of the area fronting the bay was naturally wooded, and here Deering created an arboretum and sanctuary for birds and animals.
-There were no public roadways in the area east of the railroad, and since Deering strongly opposed the opening of such streets, the area was preserved in its pristine, virgin state for many years.
+Among them was the millionaire Charles Deering, who purchased a large tract of bayfront land east of the railroad, in the area now known as the Upper Eastside.
+This land is where the Baypoint neighborhood is now located.
+Much of the area fronting the bay was naturally wooded, and Deering created an arboretum and sanctuary for birds and animals.
+There were no public roadways in the area east of the railroad, and because Deering strongly opposed the opening of such streets, the area was preserved in its pristine state for many years.

-As the population of Miami grew between the late 1910s through the Boom era of the early 1920s, new areas reached northward along the old Dixie Highway (N.E.
-2nd Avenue) and Avenue D (N. Miami Avenue), which was extended northward from N.E.
-36th Street.
-The northern city limit of Miami was moved to N.E.
-38th Street, and this took in a part of Buena Vista.
-Finally, on August 4, 1924, the new town of Buena Vista was incorporated and, together with the other incorporated areas of Coconut Grove and Silver Bluff, was annexed to the City of Miami the following year.
+As the population of Miami grew between the late 1910s through the Boom era of the early 1920s, new areas reached northward along the old Dixie Highway (NE 2nd Avenue) and Avenue D (N. Miami Avenue), which extended northward from NE 36th Street.
+The northern city limit of Miami was moved to NE 38th Street, and this took in a part of Buena Vista.
+On August 4, 1924, the town of Buena Vista was incorporated, and with the other incorporated areas of Coconut Grove and Silver Bluff, it was annexed to the City of Miami the following year.